-We were excited to be returning to Italy as it had been two years since our last visit.
-We had not taken this trip with Emirates before and I must say the experience was second to none.
-The hospitality of the crew was outstanding and meal service great too.
-The aircraft was spacious and quiet, we will do that again!
+We were excited to be returning to Italy after just two years since our last visit and looked forward to flying the Emirates A380 Melbourne to Dubai on their direct service, with connection to Bologna.
+We had not flown to Italy on Emirates before and must say the experience was second to none.
+The hospitality of the crew outstanding and meal service great too.
+The aircraft was spacious and quiet.
+We were going to do this again!

 Bologna, Emilia Romagna

-I had travelled to Bologna several times before, but this time was different.
+I have travelled to Bologna several times before, but this time was different.
+My mother was born in the Emilia-Romagna region and grew up in Bologna and I’ve always felt the family heritage.
 This time there was a greater sense of connection to my ancestry.
-My mother was born in the Emilia-Romagna region and grew up in Bologna.
-It was great to see family, it always is, and we (my husband Campbell and daughter Madeleine) picked up where we left off on our previous trip two years before.
+It was great to see family, it always is, and we (accompanied by my husband Campbell and daughter Madeleine) picked up where we left off on our previous trip two years before.

 Ravenna, Emilia Romagna

 Ravenna was next on our itinerary.
-Known for its colourful mosaics and home to the tomb of the famous Italian poet Dante Alighieri, we visited family, the Basilica of San Vitale and other surrounding churches, we did a little shopping on via Cavour before a day out at Mirabilanda theme park, a definite must if travelling with children.
+Known for its colourful mosaics and home to the tomb of the famous Italian poet Dante Alighieri, we visited family, the Basilica of San Vitale and other surrounding churches, a little shopping on via Cavour before a day out at Mirabilanda theme park, a definite must if travelling with children.
 Ravenna is also famous for Garganelli, a traditional pasta I once made as a child with my grandmother.
-When in Ravenna, you must grab lunch at Ca da Ven and treat yourself to Garganelli alla Panna (or al Ragu) first starting with a platter of Prosciutto con piadine, my mouth waters at the thought of this Romagnolo delicacy.
+When in Ravenna, enjoy lunch at local restaurant Ca da Ven and treat yourself to Garganelli alla Panna (or al Ragu) first starting with a platter of Prosciutto con piadine.
+My mouth waters at the thought of this Romagnolo delicacy.

 What an incredible part of our journey.
-Bergamo is truly understated and hidden treasure!
-The Citta Alta (the higher city) is accessed by the Lower Funicular and the scenery is overwhelmingly spectacular.
-Surrounded by a Venetian wall, the Duomo di Bergamo, Basilica di Santa Maggiore are both majestic cathedrals located in Piazza Vecchia.
+Bergamo is truly understated and a hidden treasure!
+The Citta Alta (the higher city) is accessed by funicular and the scenery is overwhelmingly spectacular.
+Surrounded by a Venetian wall, the Duomo di Bergamo is a majestic cathedral and Basilica di Santa Maggiore both located in Piazza Vecchia.
 We met Claudia and spent the day together, that evening spoilt by the local cuisine in an unsuspecting restaurant in a quaint yet cosmopolitan town.

 We sojourned once again to Bologna en-route to San Gimignano.
 The Italian sun was steaming so we decided to bypass Florence and head straight to the south of Tuscany.